milesilab/peakdetection/README.md

 - SNPs: the number of SNPs within the peak that is in the 95% most significant SNPs overall.
 - Genes: the number of genes across which the peak spans.
 - Sign: the number significant SNPs (from list.sign) contained in the peak.

+## How to cite

+Statistical peak detection for GWAS, DOI: 10.5281/zenodo.5079556.